 If you’ve tried different ways to generate online sales, but aren’t still seeing the results you expect, it could be that it has nothing to do with the content that you’re putting out.
 Rather, it could be that you’ve spread your efforts too thin.

-Taking time to review your site’s analytics will help you resolve this.
+Develop a growth hacking mindset and take time to review your business analytics using Databox.
 There are two things for you to look for.
 The first are the sources where you’re getting the most traffic.
 The second is where you’re getting the least amount of traffic.
 Knowing these will help you allocate your effort and resources by getting rid of those that are providing the least amount of traffic so that you can focus on those that are providing you with the most traffic.